Bansko Overview

-Bansko ski resort sits just above the town of Bansko, which is around 160 kms from the Bulgarian capital (and main airport) Sofia.
-The town is on a plain within the Pirin National Park, surrounded by impressive mountain scenery.
+Bansko is Bulgaria’s biggest and most popular ski resort.
+The ski resort itself sits just above the town of Bansko, which is around 160 kms from the Bulgarian capital (and main airport) Sofia, within the Pirin National Park, surrounded by impressive mountain scenery.

 You can also connect to Bansko from Plovdiv airport which is around 3 hours away.
 Or if you’re coming by road, Bansko is on one of the main highways through Bulgaria from Greece, Macedonia, Serbia and other parts of the region.